Walter-Stroebel/PersonAI/src/main/resources/start.md

 Tools and Buttons
 =================

-On the right, you will find these buttons:
+On the right, you will find lots of elements, these are the most important ones:
 ------------------------------------------

 -   **Display Label**: What this node is or will be called.

 -   **Edit the Text**: Edit the text in the main box.
 Try it with this introduction.
 Don't worry; this will be restored when you restart the tool.